Resources for Staff and Faculty

 - Let the student know that counseling is accessible, free and confidential.

-- Suggest that the student go to the Counseling Center or call for an appointment while he or she is in your office.
+- Suggest that the student go to Counseling and Wellness Services in the Academic Success & Tutoring Center or call for an appointment while he or she is in your office.

 - Encourage the student that if counseling didn’t help in the past to try it again.